jroper/openshift-deployment-guide/src/main/paradox/lagom/index.md

 # Deploying a Lagom application to OpenShift

 For this guide we will be using the Lagom shopping cart sample application.
-It is available for both Java and Scala, and uses a PostgreSQL database.
-It covers how to deploy a Lagom 1.5.0 application.
+It is available for both [Java](https://github.com/lagom/shopping-cart-java/tree/1.5.x) and [Scala](https://github.com/lagom/shopping-cart-scala/tree/1.5.x), and uses a PostgreSQL database.
+This guide covers how to deploy a Lagom 1.5.0 application.

 This sample application just offers a REST API, it does not off a user interface, so we will interact with it using `curl`.
 It comprises two services - a shopping cart service, that manages shopping carts, and an inventory service, that tracks inventory levels.
 The shopping cart service communicates with the inventory service using Kafka, when a user completes the purchase, a message is sent from the shopping cart service to the inventory service.